 This repayment contract agreement is entered with schools experiencing financial difficulties.
 Schools must not have an outstanding deficit from previous years when seeking IOU request.
 The school must operate a balanced budget immediately following the full-repayment year.
 The repayment of the deficit must be completed in two years depending on their deficit amount.
 No extension will be granted on the repayment plan.
-The Office of School Support must review and approve all final budgets, for the duration of this contract.
+The Chief Academic Officer and Area Superintendent must review and approve all final budgets, for the duration of this contract.

-Resource Allocation Sample Worksheet
+Resource Allocation Sample Worksheet 2019-2020